 What is Cloud Print & Managed Print Services Software?

-Managed print services (MPS) are services offered by an external provider to optimize or manage a company's document output.
+Managed print services (MPS) are services offered by an external provider to optimise or manage a company's document output.
 A popular way to achieve that is with the help of cloud print solutions.

 With cloud print solutions, you get the most sophisticated print architecture that relieves your IT department of non-mission-critical projects and allows you to manage one solution, hosted anywhere, and keep a consistent overview of your entire print infrastructure.